 The Eastfjords of Iceland is a 120 kilometre (75 miles) stretch of coastline from Berufjörður, in the south, to the small fishing village of Borgarfjörður Eystri in the north.

 Out of the country's total population of 335,000 people, only an estimated 3.2% live in East Iceland.
-Locally referred to as "Austurland" or "Austfirðir", the whole area covers 22,721 square kilometres (8,773 square miles).
+Locally referred to as "Austurland" or "Austfirðir", the whole area covers 22,721 square kilometers (8,773 square miles).
 Explore the region on a tour of the East Fjords.
 If you want to take the time to travel around this region, it's a good idea to book a hotel in the Eastfjords to use as your base to explore.

 East Iceland has many narrow fjords, surrounded by steep cliffs.
 Fishing villages sit in most of them.

 Often overlooked by visitors, the East Fjords represent the very best of what Iceland has to offer.
 Including fantastic scenery, remote fishing villages, sparkling lakes, dense forests and traditional farms.

 The region boasts the sunniest weather in the country, as well as some of Iceland’s most well-known and loved wildlife.

 This region is especially famous for its herds of wild reindeer.
 It is the only place in the country that reindeer live.
 Initially brought over for farming, the industry was never lucrative, and they have roamed free ever since.

 Migratory birds live both inland and in the cliffs in summer, including the elusive puffin.

 Many rivers run through the district and by their estuaries, colonies of seals reside.
 The fertile waters also provide food to whales and dolphins, making them visible even from the side of the shore.